jonhadfield/jonhadfield.github.io/index.md

 ---

+# Tech News

+I can provide summaries of news articles.
+Please upload the documents you would like me to summarize.

 # Spurs News

-To proceed with summarizing news articles related to technology, could you please upload the file containing the information?
+It appears that there are no relevant documents uploaded related to tools and technologies driving digital transformation in businesses.
+If you have any specific articles or information in mind, please upload them so I can generate summaries based on those sources.

 # News

-I can provide concise and structured summaries of news articles by theme.
-Please go ahead and upload the articles you'd like me to summarize.
+I can provide clean and concise summaries of news articles grouped by a theme.
+Please go ahead and upload the articles you would like me to summarize.

-# Tech News

-It seems no files have been uploaded yet.
-Please upload the documents containing the news articles you would like summarized so I can proceed with creating the summaries based on the themes you provide.